graceaveris/Colloqui/README.md

 Built with: ReactJs.

-Styled with: Sass, using Grids and BEM naming strategy.
+Styled with: Sass, using CSS Grid and BEM naming strategy.

 => Version 1 - End Goal <=